xiao-mantou/GamingTweaks/OS (general)/Readme.md

 ### Power Management

-* Set power setting to maximum performance if you graphic card driver has an 'maximum performance' settings enable it, this will ensure that the GPU uses it's full potential.
+Set your power setting to maximum performance (it's not needed to use an "ultimate" power-plan) if you graphic card driver has an 'maximum performance' settings enable it too, this will ensure that the GPU uses it's full potential.

 ### GameDVR + GameBarPresenceWriter

+Whenever you stream games via OBS Studio, make sure you disable it, it is also a smart advice to in general stay away from it since most applications & games are simply not optimized for it - this doesn't have anything to-do with that MS _fucked something up_ it's more that most older games (and even several new ones) are not adopted to get any benefit in such modes.

 ```bash
 Windows Registry Editor Version 5.00